ghzhao78506/EduSim/EduSim/Envs/TMS/README.md

 - Which type is the learner, infinity or finite?
     - [x] infinity
     - [ ] finite
-- Which mode is the response of the learner, real or hidden?
+- Which mode is the response of the learner, real or trait?
     - [ ] real
-    - [x] hidden
+    - [x] trait

 ### Item
 - What are the types of items in this environments?